Qiskit/qiskit/CONTRIBUTING.md

 ### Rust style and lint

-If you're working on Rust code the Rust formatting and lint checking are done using different tooling.
-Qiskit uses [rustfmt](https://github.com/rust-lang/rustfmt) for code formatting, and you can simply run `cargo fmt` (if you installed Rust with the default settings using `rustup`) and it will update the code formating automatically to conform to the style guidelines.
-This is very similar manner to what `black` and running `tox -eblack` for Python code.
-For lint Qiskit uses [clippy](https://github.com/rust-lang/rust-clippy) which can be invoked via `cargo clippy`.
-For CI to pass you will need clippy to pass without any warnings or errors.
+For formatting and lint checking Rust code, you'll need to use different tools than you would for Python.
+Qiskit uses [rustfmt](https://github.com/rust-lang/rustfmt) for code formatting.
+You can simply run `cargo fmt` (if you installed Rust with the default settings using `rustup`), and it will update the code formatting automatically to conform to the style guidelines.
+This is very similar to running `tox -eblack` for Python code.
+For lint checking, Qiskit uses [clippy](https://github.com/rust-lang/rust-clippy) which can be invoked via `cargo clippy`.

-These still get checked via the tox lint commands but if you need to update formating you'll need to run ``cargo fmt``.
+Rust lint and formatting checks are included in the the `tox -elint` command.
+For CI to pass you will need both checks to pass without any warnings or errors.
+Note that this command checks the code but won't apply any modifications, if you need to update formatting, you'll need to run `cargo fmt`.

 ## Building API docs locally